maddalenastn/IDEAS/README.md

 # IDEAS

-A package to estimate the Intrinsic Dimension of scRNA-seq data
+A package to estimate the Intrinsic Dimension of scRNA-seq data.

+Notebooks content:

+-"Clustering_Preprocesing": analysis of the first dataset (Tran et al.) starting from the raw data (Tran.h5ad).
+The pipeline includes clustering, pluripotency score estimation, cluster ordering through pluripotency, pseudotime analsyis.
+It ends by saving two separate files (FBS_IDEAS.h5ad, A2S_IDEAS.h5ad) that contain in the obs and obsm the result of the analysis, but have the raw counts in the adata.X.

+-""

 ## Installazione